pingswept/me30-website/content/logistics/exercises.md

 Post your group's results here: https://docs.google.com/spreadsheets/d/1hPOLsmSsdGBHga9NMayhIXqW0E7COHThiejLpnPMqj8/edit?usp=sharing

-## 10. Test the current limit of your P1 PCB, plus P2 Q & A (Oct.
-11)
+## 10. Test the current limit of your P1 PCB

 The voltage regulators on your P1 PCB are specified (on their data sheets) to be able to handle current at the level of 1.5 A (the 5V regulator) and 0.8 A (the 3.3 V regulator).
 But the question is - **once soldered into your P1 PCB, can they still perform up to their specified max current limit?**